 If poor airflow doesn’t seem to be the issue, then another issue is causing your AC frost over.
 If this is the case, just letting it melt won’t take care of the problem.
 The evaporator coil will probably keep freezing unless you take care of the main issue.
 Contact an HVAC professional to address problems with your air conditioner, which might include:

 - Refrigerant leak: AC units keep using refrigerant, so it shouldn’t run low.
 Not enough refrigerant indicates a leak somewhere.
 Only a technician can find the leak, fix it, and recharge the system to the correct concentration.

 - Dirty evaporator coil: If grime collects on the coil, air can’t get to it, and it’s liable to freeze.

 - Malfunctioning blower: A bad motor or unbalanced fan might stop airflow over the evaporator coil.

-When your AC freezes up, contact the NATE-certified professionals at Comfort Masters Service Experts to repair the problem.
+When your AC freezes up, contact the ACE-certified professionals at Comfort Masters Service Experts to repair the problem.
 We have a lot of experience helping homeowners troubleshoot their air conditioners, and we’re confident we can get things working again quickly.
 Contact us at 847-250-6729 to schedule air conditioning repair in Wheeling with us today.